Master of Learning Sciences and Technology

 Unique to this program

-Proof of English-language proficiency must be provided with enrolment applications from some Australian and all international students for whom English is a second language.
+Proof of English-language proficiency must be provided with enrolment applications from certain domestic and all international students for whom English is a second language.

-- any undergraduate degree from the University of Sydney or equivalent institution and either relevant postgraduate studies or one-year's full-time professional experience in a field applicable to the MLS&T course content.
+- a bachelor’s degree from the University of Sydney or equivalent qualification and either relevant postgraduate studies or two years’ full-time professional experience in a field relevant to the course content.

 Applicants with experience or qualifications that they believe are equivalent to those listed above should make an enquiry to discuss their eligibility.